-Brave is running the exact same amount of tabs and pages feel to be loading faster.
+Brave is running the exact same amount of tabs and pages as Windows and feels snappy.
 Dragging windows between screens, snapping to edges and setting opacity using the middle mouse button all work flawlessly with no tearing.

 Debian Sid & KDE